What is a manufacturing execution system (MES)?

 You have 20 buses, each of which visits 5 out of the 100 bus stops in the city.

-It’s going to be impossible to avoid delays as you’ll be struggling with the logistics of getting the buses to their correct stops in the correct order.
+It will be impossible to avoid delays as you’ll be struggling with the logistics of getting the buses to their correct stops in the correct order.

-You’re probably wondering, “What is routing manufacturing and how do I do it?”
+You’re probably wondering, “What is routing manufacturing, and how do I do it?”

 Routings show the production flow that needs to be achieved.
 This can be done in one or more facilities or sent to an external vendor for specialized tasks.
+A task is an action that is performed to make the product.
+For example, the steps could go in an order such as:

 Routing details the steps needed to take and, in the order, they need to be completed to create your product.

-Along with this, the routing highlights the materials and equipment/workstations that will be used in the manufacturing of an item, all derived from a product’s bill of materials.
+Along with this, the routing highlights the materials and equipment/workstations that will be used to manufacture an item, all derived from a product’s bill of materials.
+For a simpler explanation:

-But, what’s the purpose?
+But what’s the purpose?

 When figuring out your routings, consider: